 Ergotamine Side Effects

-Some side effects of ergotamine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ergotamine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ergotamine: oral tablets, rectal suppositories, sublingual tablets

 Nausea, vomiting, abdominal pain, numbness and tingling of the fingers and toes, muscle pain in the extremities, weakness in the legs.

 Applies to ergotamine: compounding powder, sublingual tablet